 - Stay in the know by joining a local vegan group on social media.

 - Search “vegan” within your map app on your phone.
-This will usually pull up restaurants that have something vegan on their menu.
+This will usually pull up restaurants that have something vegan on their menu or comments about it.

 - Use vegan apps such as Happycow, or do an online search such as “vegan in Austin” to see what comes up.